lappang-cheung/shopifywebapi/readme.md

 }
 ```

-In order to do CRUD elements, please wuth this syntax examples:
+In order to do CRUD elements, please with this syntax examples:

 ```
 // Adding line item